fcorowe/eu_infographics/README.md

 ## Code

-If you would like to replicate this map, here is the code:
+If you would like to replicate the bar chart, here is the code:

 [Code](code/code.R)